 A young player in his first season named Nick Barmby gave us the lead after a flowing move neatly sliced open the opposition defence.
 We went into half time 1-0 up.
 In the second period Nottingham Forest had a renewed spark and built up a worrying amount of pressure before Scott Gemmill hit a speculative shot from distance.
 It left our Norwegian goalie Erik Thorstvedt grasping thin air and pinged into the goal off a post.
 My heart sank, a distant red corner of the ground erupted with tinny noise.
 We couldn’t lose now, could we?
 Here was my first taste of the jeopardy football fans live with from game to game.
 The score stayed level for most of the second half before Mabbutt struck from close range thanks to the tireless industry of Barmby.

 Why Tottenham?
 It’s largely down to the Italia 1990 World Cup heroics of Paul Gascoigne and Gary Lineker.
 Never hugely into football until then, that tournament ignited my passion.
-I would not see Gazza or Lineker play live and Tottenham remained a largely mediocre top division side for twenty years after 1990, but my support was unwavering.
+I would never see Gazza or Lineker play live and Tottenham remained a largely mediocre top division side for twenty years after 1990, but my support was unwavering.

 My later childhood adoration of striker Teddy Sheringham was such that a group of school friends succeeded in convincing me he had been sold to Newcastle United.
-With no other means of verification, only when I got home and rushed to check the football news on Ceefax page 302, as we all did every day, did I discover Sheringham’s transfer to be a hilarious joke.
+With no other means of verification, only when I got home and rushed to check the football news on Ceefax page 302, as we all did every day, did I discover Sheringham’s ‘transfer’ to be a hilarious joke.
 Deep scars of humiliation and fury remain detectable to this day.

 A pulsating 3-3 draw with Liverpool sticks out in the memory as one of the best games I saw at White Hart Lane in those early years of visiting.
 We’d been 1-0 up through a Vinny Samways strike at half time, then found ourselves 1-3 down (Jamie Redknapp, Robbie Fowler x2) early in the second half.
 A Mickey Hazard penalty and a Darren Caskey diving header rescued the draw but there were still chances at either end after that.
 It was easily the best game I’d seen.
 The ebb and flow of open attacking football, two sides going at each other, the belly-churning worry: utterly engrossing.

 In delicately poised matches when there have already been goals and there’s the distinct promise of more, a special window opens.
 Around the 70 minute point there is a fragile magic.
-Nervous looking defences face continued waves of menacing attacks.
+Nervous looking defences face waves of menacing attacks.
 Nerves and noise reverberate between the stands and the pitch.
 Everything feels tantalisingly possible, teetering uncertainly.
 As a spectator, you are guaranteed a story will immediately unfold right here.
 You and thousands of other people around you are fully invested in it together.
 This expansive green canvas is ripe for theatre, entertainment, excitement, outrage, exhilaration, upset, devastation.
 It’s irresistible and agonising, a huge emotional bet you dare not make.
-Around the 70 minute mark, time becomes unfathomably malleable.
+Around the 70 minute mark, time becomes unfathomable.
 Depending on the flow and the score it can feel suspended, stretched, condensed, or squeezed.
 How can all that have happened in 15 minutes?
-Until those three blows of the referee’s whistle and it’s over and you dare breathe properly again.
+Until those three blows of the referee’s whistle and it’s over and you can breathe properly again.

 In fact-checking this post I have been shamefully sidetracked by match highlights on YouTube.
-Looking back, the Liverpool team of that day seems a bewitching blend of eras: Ian Rush, John Barnes and Bruce Grobbelaar lining up alongside Robbie Fowler, Jamie Redknapp and Steve McManaman.
+Looking back, the Liverpool team of that day seems a fascinating blend of eras: Ian Rush, John Barnes and Bruce Grobbelaar lining up alongside Robbie Fowler, Jamie Redknapp and Steve McManaman.

 The feeling was directly related to a similar pang of hunger I would experience around twenty years later after photographing the first of countless matches at an almost empty Cardiff City Stadium.
 Football was amazing and I would keep coming back to White Hart Lane for more.

 I had a front row seat and was excited to catch the ball at one point – shiny, wet, bright white and surprisingly light – before throwing it back to full back David Kerslake.
-Seated in the West Stand lower tier near the away fans I was amused to detect the East End twang through the almost silent k during the chanting of “Wankers wanker wankers…”.
+Seated in the West Stand lower tier near the away fans, I was amused to detect the East End twang through the almost silent k during the chanting of “Wankers wanker wankers…”.

-After giddily climbing a a staircase to the lounge I collected autographs and met a number of players including Teddy Sheringham, who told me Jurgen Klinsmann had already gone home, and a young Stephen Carr, who seemed more interested in an Ireland rugby match on television than our chat.
-Future Prime Minister Tony Blair was also in the room.
+After giddily climbing a a staircase to the lounge I collected autographs and met a number of players including Teddy Sheringham, who told me Jurgen Klinsmann had already gone home, Uwe Rosler of City, Stuart Nethercott and a young Stephen Carr, who seemed more interested in an Ireland rugby match on television than our chat.
+Future prime minister Tony Blair was also in the room with his son.
 I recognised him but didn’t get his autograph.

 [Read the Composed piece: My Final Whistle At White Hart Lane, Tottenham Hotspur v AFC Bournemouth, April 2017]

-There were one or two organised coach trips for Tottenham fans from my area of the West Country in the mid-1990s.
+There were one or two organised coach trips for Tottenham fans from my area of the west country in the mid-1990s.
 I went alone, but aged 15 recall being taken under the wing of a football team-mate from a village club I’d recently joined with a school friend.

-Each one of Villa’s goals seemed impossibly brilliant.
+Each one of Villa’s goals had seemed impossibly brilliant that day.
 They included a balletic Dion Dublin scissor kick, a stylish Benito Carbone dipping volley and a ferocious Alan Wright rocket into the top corner.
 David Ginola sulked and pouted his way around the pitch.
 When his hands weren’t on his hips they were often pointing fingers at team-mates.

 2000/01.
-Dimly recalled wins against Southampton and Sunderland, one on the eve of 9/11, an abiding memory from which was Gary Doherty looking monumentally clumsy in the warm-up alongside the effortlessly nimble Robbie Keane.
+Dimly recalled wins against Southampton and Sunderland, one around the eve of 9/11, an abiding memory from which was Gary Doherty looking monumentally clumsy in the warm-up alongside the effortlessly nimble Robbie Keane.
 How was Doherty a professional footballer?